phrutis/wif500/x64/Release/questions.md

 I don't know how to run.
 Look right,</br>
 I'm running.
 I don't have gpu.</br> hahaha I went through everything, it's empty.</br> It's fake.
-I don't understand anything, but you still help me.<hr>
+I don't understand anything, but you still help me.</br>

 I have a telegram full of similar messages. </br>
 It's hard to answer the same questions to everyone.</br>